tiandevlab/DiscShop.project/README.md

 - Modified Header.js to use React Router for navigation between pages
 - Tested and verified correct routing functionality
 - Confirmed that existing Album and Admin components work correctly with new routing structure

+### 2024-08-07

+- Redesigned the HomePage component to create a minimalist, user-friendly interface
+- Implemented a clean, white background design with subtle animations for key elements
+- Created a visually appealing welcome page with a clear call-to-action button
+- Learned about the importance of user interface simplicity and visual hierarchy in web design
+- Enhanced understanding of React component lifecycle and state management
+- Practiced creating smooth transitions and animations using CSS in a React application
+- Improved skills in responsive design, ensuring the homepage looks great on various devices
+- Gained practical experience in using React Router for seamless navigation between pages